Health Testing

 Degenerative Myelopathy (DM)

 Degenerative myelopathy initially affects the back legs and causes muscle weakness and loss, and lack of coordination.
 These cause a staggering effect that may appear to be arthritis.
 The dog may drag one or both rear paws when it walks.
 This dragging can cause the nails of one foot to be worn down.
 The condition may lead to extensive paralysis of the back legs.
-As the disease progresses, the animal may display symptoms such as incontinence and has considerable difficulties with both balance and walking.
+As the disease progresses, the animal may display symptoms such as incontinence and have considerable difficulties with both balance and walking.
 If allowed to progress, the animal will show front limb involvement and extensive muscle atrophy.
-Eventually cranial nerve or respiratory muscle involvement necessitates euthanasia.
+Eventually, cranial nerve or respiratory muscle involvement necessitates euthanasia.
 Progression of the disease is generally slow but highly variable.
 The animal could be crippled within a few months, or may survive up to three years

 Exercise-Induced Collapse (EIC)

-Dogs clinically affected by EIC will show signs of leg weakness followed by complete collapse after 5 to 20 minutes minutes of strenuous activity.
+Dogs clinically affected by EIC will show signs of leg weakness followed by complete collapse after 5 to 20 minutes of strenuous activity.
 The severity can vary.
 Severely affected dogs may collapse with mild exercise - other dogs only exhibit collapse episodes sporadically (occurring at irregular intervals).
 First clinical signs are usually noticed between 5 months and 3 years of age, but can appear later in life.

 Glycogen Storage Disease VII (Phosphofructokinase deficiency)